brightmanforever022/api-v1-client-node/README.md

 All functions in this module return a JavaScript [promise](https://promisesaplus.com/) for handling asynchronous actions.

-## Documentation
+## Submodules

-This module consists of these sub-modules:
+This module consists of these submodules:

   * [`MyWallet`](./MyWallet) - Interact with or create a Blockchain Wallet
   * [`blockexplorer`](./blockexplorer) - View data for addresses, blocks, transactions, and more